-All fossil fuel electricity generation was phased out between 2020 and 2030 - first lignite, then hard coal and gas.
-The end of both lignite and hard coal was achieved by a phase-out trajectory that had a fixed emission budget similar to the successful nuclear phase-out, including a rapid closure of 20 old coal power blocks to meet the 2020 -40% reduction target and cumulative phase out of 7 GW of coal and lignite between 2019 and 2022 (Bündnis 90/Die Grünen, 2019a).
-For other fossil fuels phase-out policies in addition to the EU ETS price signal included a national floor prices and a fixed end date for carbon emissions from electricity generation in 2030 (Bündnis 90/Die Grünen, 2016).
+All fossil fuel electricity generation was phased out between 2020 and 2030 - first lignite, then coal and gas.
+The end of both lignite and coal was achieved by a phase-out trajectory that had a fixed emission budget similar to the successful nuclear exit.
+For other fossil fuels phase-out policies in addition to the EU ETS price signal included a national floor prices and a fixed end date for carbon emissions from electricity generation in 2030 (Bündnis 90/Die Grünen, 2016b).
 Some of the existing fossil fuels infrastructure especially pipelines and gas turbines were reconfigured to serve as flexible renewable generation capacity based on power to gas in the 2020s.
 Additionally, micro-CHP plants were repurposed to only use renewable gas, from biogas or from power-to-gas converters.

-To contribute to local independence there was an ambitious program to expand decentralised home batteries (Bündnis 90/Die Grünen, 2016) to increase regional sufficiency and shifting solar power availability to the night.
+To contribute to local independence there was an ambitious program to expand decentralised home batteries (Bündnis 90/Die Grünen, 2016b) to increase regional sufficiency and shifting solar power availability to the night.
 However, the key to enable the renewable revolution in Germany was a revolution of long-term storage.
 Driven by subsidies, power-to-gas generation facilities that could use up to 50 GW of excess load were added between 2020 and 2030 (Sterner et al., 2015).
 These plants made use of intermittent electricity supply peaks and created hydrogen and methane that were used both for seasonal storage in the existing gas infrastructure and for local renewable electricity generation, available on days with little intermittent generation.

 Flexibilisation of the heating sector was encouraged through a stricter regulation on renewable heating in the 2020s.
 Because of the requirement for completely renewable heat in all buildings, first new and then existing, and the ban on both oil and natural gas heating and direct electric heating, many home owners opted for heat pumps or micro co-generation based on renewable gas that created additional decentral electricity demand and supply.
 This shift was strengthened by an outlook of very low heating costs, especially because of power-to-heat tariffs that made use of peaks in fluctuating generation.
-However, because of strict building standards, following by the EU Buildings Directives, the overall demand for heating energy strongly decreased, as it practically vanished over the 2020s for new buildings.
+However, because of strict building standards, following by the EU Buildings Directives, the overall demand for heating energy strongly decreased, and practically vanished over the 2020s for new buildings.
 The requirement of zero energy buildings for new constructions from 2030 onward led to an overall shrinking demand for power to be provided through the grid for heating and made additional renewable electricity available for the decarbonisation of the industrial and mobility sectors as well, to allow Germany to be fully decarbonised by 2050.
 In sum, the integration of wind gas in CHP, an expansion of heatpumps, and much stricter insulation enabled a highly efficient carbon neutral heating sector by 2040.

-Strengthened by the successes in electricity and heating sectors, citizens demanded and created a mobility sector with less personal mobility and a strong emphasis on public transport including high-speed trains and bicycles.
-This was encouraged through lower taxation of public transport tickets and a ban of inland flights and enforcing high emission standards within urbanized areas (Bündnis 90/Die Grünen, 2019b).
-The electricication of the remaining fossile transport was in 2020s pushed by infratrucutre investments into charging infrastructure in public places, a shift in subsidies from diesel to electric vehicles, easy permitting prossedures, the requirement for new buildings to have EV-chargers available, and strengthening the right for tenants to install EV chargers in rented residential housing (Bündnis 90/Die Grünen, 2019c).
-This trend was intensified in the 2030s by banning the sales of new ICE cars effective from 2030 onwards (Bündnis 90/Die Grünen, 2017b).
-As a result, the German automobile industry fully embraced electric mobility and came up with innovative solutions.
-Consequently, the entire mobility sector was decarbonised, by far most of this through electrification and modal shift away from personal cars, by 2040 (Bündnis 90/Die Grünen, 2017b).
+Strengthened by the successes in electricity and heating sectors, citizens demanded and created a mobility sector with less personal mobility and a strong emphasis on public transport including high-speed trains.
+By 2030, 30% of the energy used for mobility was electricity.
+This development was driven by a ban on the sales of new ICE cars effective from 2030 (Bündnis 90/Die Grünen, 2017d).
+As a result, the German automobile industry fully embraced electric mobility and came up with many innovative solutions.
+Following a very rapid upscaling, the entire mobility sector was decarbonised, by far most of this through electrification, by 2040 (Bündnis 90/Die Grünen, 2017d).